farzmas/FairNet/README.md

 # Fairness-Aware-Algorithms-for-Network-Analysis

-This repository provides a reference implementations for the Fairness-Aware-Algorithms-for-Network-Analysis(FAI) project which is jointly funded by the National Science Foundation and Amazon under the Fairness in AI program.
+This repository provides a reference implementations for the Fairness-Aware-Algorithms-for-Network-Analysis(FAI) project which is jointly funded by the National Science Foundation and Amazon under the Fairness in AI program. [**More Information**](http://cse.msu.edu/~ptan/project/fairness/)

 ## Research Highlight: